aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/02-membership.md

 ### `MembershipContractAnnounced` event

-This event should be emmited during the initialization of the membership plugin to announce the membership being defined by a contract.
+This event should be emitted during the initialization of the membership plugin to announce the membership being defined by a contract.
 It contains the defining contract as a parameter.

 ### `isMember` function